What is ESG (Environmental, social and governance?

 - Satisfied customers

-Conversely, a Poor ESG score is indicative of an organisation with:
+Conversely, a Poor ESG score is indicative of an organization with:

 - Potential environmental, social, and governance liabilities